Serialcomms/Raspberry-Pico-Waveshare-LCD-Demo/README.md

 Panel initialisation has been simplified and modified for 90 degree LCD screen orientation.

-Pico built-in LED toggles on/off every (theta_max / 12) degrees.
+Pico built-in LED toggles on/off every (theta_max / 12) degrees rotation.

 Click on Releases > Assets for pre-built .uf2 image.